 Our friends came over the other week which meant I have mouths to gobble up all my baked goods.
 For that reason and, of course, the company of loved ones– we have people over all the time!!!!
 When there’s a big group, I usually make a bigger dessert like cake or something, but sweet and salty cookies seemed more appropriate in the 95% humidity/literal outdoor sauna we experienced that day.

 The recipe yields 30 cookies and there wasn’t a crumb left.
 There were only 7 of us.
 Is that a good or bad thing?

 Behind the Recipe

-This recipe is a lot like the dark chocolate cranberry almond cookies I posted last year, which is a recipe based off of these soft chocolate chip cookies.
+This recipe is a lot like the dark chocolate cranberry almond cookies I posted last year, which is a recipe based off of these soft chocolate chip cookies and these classic white chocolate macadamia nut cookies.
 The dark chocolate cranberry almond variety was immediately popular with you, so I started with that base cookie dough.
 I wanted a chewier cookie with a crisp edge, so I made a couple changes.
 First, I used melted butter instead of creamed (softened) butter.